-Transferring Credits into Brebeuf Jesuit and Credit by Examination

-When students transfer into Brebeuf Jesuit after attending another high school, the credits that they earned in their previous schools may be applied to the requirements for the Brebeuf Jesuit diploma.
-However, only credits for courses which are comparable to courses actually offered by Brebeuf Jesuit are counted toward the Brebeuf Jesuit diploma.
+Transferring Credits into Brebeuf Jesuit and Credit by Examination which are comparable to courses actually offered by Brebeuf Jesuit are counted toward the Brebeuf Jesuit diploma.
 When calculating any student's grade point average, Brebeuf Jesuit only weights courses that are designated by course title and description as Advanced Placement, Honors or ACP.
 Even if the previous school has weighted the grade for a course that is not designated as above, Brebeuf Jesuit will not weight the grade when calculating the student's Brebeuf Jesuit grade point average.
 All final decisions regarding transfer of credits are at the discretion of the Principal.